dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 ````
 myonto:incised rdfs:domain myonto:BlackFigured .
 ````
+This means that all my objects with incised decoration belong to the class `BlackFigured`.

 #### `rdfs:range`
 ````
 P rdfs:range R .
 ````
 means that the property `P` has range `R`.
-From this we can infer that the object of that triple is a member of class `R`.
-More generally, `rdfs:range` is an instance of `rdf:Property` that is used to express that the values of a property are instances of one or more classes.
+From this we can infer that the object (the value of `P`) of that triple is a member of class `R`.
 If the predicate of a triple has more than one `rdfs:range` property, the resources denoted by the objects of triples are instances of all the classes stated by the `rdfs:range` properties.
-If we want to specify that all mythological figures who travelled on the ship Argo are called Argonauts, we can do this with the following triple:
+If we want to specify that queens who gave birth to a son could theoretically become queen mothers, we could do that with the following combination of
+`rdfs:domain` and `rdfs:range`:
 ````
+myonto:hasSon rdfs:domain myonto:Queen .
-myonto:onArgo rdfs:range myonto:Argonauts .
+myonto:hasSon rdfs:range myonto:QueenMother .
 ````

 It is important to know that if `P` is used in an inconsistent way with this declaration, RDFS does not signal an error, but rather infers the necessary type information to bring `P` into accordance with its domain and range declarations!
 In RDFS, there is no notion of an incorrect or inconsistent inference, i.e. it will never proclaim an input as invalid but simply infer appropriate type information.
 Domains and ranges are not used to validate information, but to determine new information based on old information.
 In practice, there are often better and more appropriate options to use instead of `rdfs:domain` and `rdfs:range` alone.

 <br>